© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Montacute Castle: a motte and bailey castle on St Michael's Hill. is a scheduled monument protected by Historic England under reference 1008466.
 View the official record →

-Montacute Castle is a motte and bailey castle situated on St Michael's Hill near the village of Montacute in Somerset.
+Montacute Castle is a motte and bailey castle situated on St Michael's Hill in Somerset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008466.

 Montacute Castle: a motte and bailey castle on St Michael's Hill. is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008466.